5 Statistical Inference and Hypothesis Testing

 p

-In this code, x gives the number of churners, n specifies the total sample size, and p = 0.15 defines the hypothesized proportion.
-The test evaluates whether the observed proportion significantly differs from this value, using a chi-square approximation.
+Here, x is the number of churned customers, n is the total sample size, and p = 0.15 specifies the hypothesised population proportion.
+The test uses a chi-square approximation to evaluate whether the observed sample proportion differs significantly from this value.

-The output includes three key results: the p-value, the confidence interval, and the observed sample proportion.
-The p-value is 0.0923.
-Because it exceeds the standard significance level of \(\alpha = 0.05\), we do not reject the null hypothesis.
-We conclude that there is no statistically significant evidence to suggest that the population proportion of churners differs from 15%.
+The output provides three key results: the p-value, a confidence interval for the true proportion, and the estimated sample proportion.
+The p-value is 0.003.
+Because it is less than the significance level (\(\alpha = 0.05\)), we reject the null hypothesis.
+This indicates statistical evidence that the true churn rate differs from 15 percent.

-The 95% confidence interval for the true proportion is 0.13, 0.15.
-Since this interval contains 0.15, the result is consistent with the decision not to reject \(H_0\).
-The observed sample proportion is 0.14, which serves as our best estimate of the true churn rate in the population.
+The 95 percent confidence interval for the population proportion is (0.154, 0.168).
+Since this interval does not contain \(0.15\), the conclusion is consistent with the decision to reject (\(H_0\)).
+The observed sample proportion is 0.161, which serves as our point estimate of the population churn rate.

-This example illustrates how a proportion test can be used to validate assumptions about categorical outcomes.
-The p-value determines statistical significance, while the confidence interval and sample proportion provide important context.
-When used alongside domain knowledge, this method supports evidence-based decisions in evaluating changes in customer behavior.
+This example shows how a test for a single proportion can be used to validate operational assumptions about customer behaviour.
+The p-value indicates whether a difference is statistically significant, whereas the confidence interval and estimated proportion help assess practical relevance.
+When combined with domain knowledge, this method supports evidence-informed decisions about customer retention.

 5.7 Two-sample t-test

-Do customers who churn use international calling services less than those who stay?
-If so, can international call behavior help predict churn risk?
-The two-sample t-test provides a statistical approach to answer such questions by comparing the means of a numerical variable between two independent groups.
-Also known as Student’s t-test, this method evaluates whether an observed difference in group means is statistically significant or likely due to random variation.
-It is named after William Sealy Gosset, who published under the pseudonym “Student” while working at Guinness Brewery.
+Do customers who churn have lower credit limits than those who remain active?
+If so, can credit availability help explain churn behaviour?
+The two-sample t-test provides a statistical method to address such questions by comparing the means of a numerical variable across two independent groups.
+Also known as Student’s t-test, this method evaluates whether observed differences in group means are statistically meaningful or likely due to sampling variability.
+It is named after William Sealy Gosset, who published under the pseudonym “Student” while working at the Guinness Brewery.

 \[ \begin{cases} H_0: \mu_1 = \mu_2 \\ H_a: \mu_1 \neq \mu_2 \end{cases} \]